goar5670/test-npm-publish/README.md

 ### Coding Style Guide

-An exetensive JavaScript code style guidelines in markdown.
+An extensive JavaScript code style guidelines in markdown.

 ### Github Action for NPM deployment

-A Github action that can be manually called that depolys JavaScript library to [NPM](https://www.npmjs.com/).
+A Github action that can be manually called that deploys JavaScript library to [NPM](https://www.npmjs.com/).

 ### Github Action for Markdown Spell Check